zspann/find-missing-pet/README.md

 Remember, it's always helpful to know where you are in your directory tree in relation to where you want to go.
 Keep that in mind as you write out your command-line paths!

 ### Get the files and set up

-Go to the GitHub link at the top of the page and click on the "Download Zip" button on the bottom-right side of the screen.
-Once you've downloaded the file, double click it to unzip the file, and then drag the unzipped file (called 'find-missing-pet-master') to your desktop.

-Open your terminal and cd into desktop using `cd Desktop` and then cd into the file by typing `cd find-missing-pet-master`.
+At the top of the page, click the "Open In Nitrous" link.
+This will open a new Nitrous IDE tab in your browswer that will have forked the project repo to your GitHub account and also cloned your forked repo to your Nitrous virtual environment.
+Once in Nitrous, you will:
++ see "Current lab" and "Lab directory" printed at the top of the command line.
+This reminds you what lab you are working on and in what directory you will be working.
++ have been placed in the "Lab directory" so that you can start working immediately!
+(What command would you run to make sure that you are actually in the "Lab directory" listed?)

-From here, run `bundle install` in your terminal.
+Now that you are in your project directory, run `bundle install` in your terminal.
 This is going to load the gems in the `Gemfile`.
 You don't need to worry about this right now.
 You'll learn about gems later in the course.

 ### Did you get an error message?